 Gentle Somatic Yoga® is therapeutic in nature somatic (mind-body) movement developed by James Knight and is based on the work of Thomas Hanna (Hanna Somatic Education®).
 Zoe Marciniak received her Gentle Somatic Yoga® level 1 certificate in October 2018 via James Knight and in 2020 started studying for level 2.

-Zoe adores Somatic movement and also Feldenkrais and blends these styles with mindfulness into her two very relaxing lessons on Monday evenings and Friday mornings mornings.
+Zoe adores Somatic movement and also Feldenkrais and blends these styles with mindfulness into her two very relaxing lessons on Monday evenings, Wednesday mornings (the classic Cat Stetch) and Friday mornings mornings.
 See the Classes and Workshops page for details.

 So, what is it, then?
 Gentle Somatic Yoga is a form of movement which asks practitioners to sense and feel the movements they are performing.
 The Somatic Movement Flows® that comprise Gentle Somatic Yoga are designed to provide sensorimotor feedback to the brain.
 Through relaxing self performed body scans and comparing and contrasting the body after movements, the practitioner gets the brain to notice where muscles are chronically contracted and assist in regaining control of those muscles, allowing them to release.
 The result is more freedom of movemen with a vast reduction or complete elimination of pain and stiffness.